hiwillfang/build-cocktail/README.md

 # Starter Build Files
 ==============================================

-A boilerplate setup that inclues Gulp, BrowserSync SASS, Bourbon, Neat, and Bitters for new projects.
+A boilerplate setup that inclues Gulp, BrowserSync SASS, Icomoon Icons, Bourbon, Neat, and Bitters for new projects.

 Repo Contents
 =============